Normal mountain snowfall in February keeps water outlook bright

 Mountain snowfall melts in the warmer months and provides much of Weld County's water.
 In the two basins that affect Weld, snowpack totals also were above normal.
 In the Colorado River basin, snowpack was 135 percent of normal on March 1, and in the South Platte River basin, it was 140 percent of normal.

 "All but two of the major basins in Colorado have already surpassed average annual peak snowpack," Domonkos said.

 “All but two of the major basins in Colorado have already surpassed average annual peak snowpack.
 Brian DomonkosColorado Snow Survey Supervisor

 Those two basins are the South Platte and the combined Yampa and White basins.

 Statewide reservoir storage is slightly above normal, 107 percent of average, heading into what streamflow forecasts indicate will be an above-normal runoff year in most watersheds.
 With nearly all runoff projections pointing toward above-normal streamflows, many locations will likely see adequate water supplies, the release stated.

 Reservoir storage in the South Platte and Colorado basins was at 107 percent of average.

-Despite the wet months and favorable outlook, experts expressed caution, noting sufficient time remains in the snowy season — which typically lasts through April — to significantly change things.
-From dry, warm and windy weather to cool and rainy or snowy, future weather still can affect runoff even in years of surplus snowpack.
+Despite the wet months and favorable outlook, experts expressed caution, noting that sufficient time remains in the snowy season — which typically lasts through April — to significantly change things.
+From dry, warm and windy weather to cool and rainy or snowy, future weather can still impact runoff even in years of surplus snowpack.